PaperFoxPaperFox

 Understand when authors can and cannot edit their submissions, and how to control editing after acceptance

 PaperFox automatically locks and unlocks a submission for editing based on its state in the review workflow.
-This page explains every rule, plus the one track setting chairs can use to customize post-acceptance behavior.
+This page explains every rule, plus the two track settings chairs can use to customize behavior after the deadline and after acceptance.

 Who Can Edit